 - If you go somewhere outdoors and it is too crowded to remain at a distance of 2 metres, please consider leaving and finding somewhere else to go.

-- Children aged 11 and younger do not need to physically distance indoors.
+- Children aged 11 and younger do not need to physically distance indoors and outdoors.

-- Face coverings are mandatory on public transport and in retail shops.
+Face coverings are mandatory in the following places:

 Exploring the outdoors